The following are a list of powerful life lessons I’ve taken from my time as both an amateur and professional boxer.

 4) The implications of the 10,000 hour rule might be under debate, but the value of practice isn’t.
 Perfect practice makes perfect technique.

 5) Study war strategy.
 Learn chess.
 Learn deception.
-The way you have to think to understand these things, if applied to your fighting, will pay dividends and will help you surpass those around you.
+The thinking necessary to understand these things, if applied to your fighting, will pay dividends and help you surpass those around you.

 6) Keep your glass empty, even when the water around you tastes like shit.
 I’ve made some amazing insights and developments by opening my mind to guys who didn’t know much about fighting.
 Even a broken clock is right twice a day.

 7) Good technique is essential, but perfect technique is over-overrated.
 Effective technique is underrated.
 What’s more valuable: A pretty hook that almost never lands or a less than “perfect” one that has an 80% KO percentage?

 8) Improve the process to improve the outcome, but don’t worry too much if the outcome isn’t perfect if you still accomplish the general objective.
 When you’re in a firefight, “ready-fire-aim” will save you faster than “ready-aim-fire.”
 Better to execute effectively than perfectly.